-Vinegar is such a cheap and versatile household item you always want to keep on hand!
-From cleaning pretty much any surface, to making buttermilk, to making your nail polish last longer, you definitely don't want to miss out on these vinegar uses.
+Vinegar is such a cheap and versatile household item to keep on hand!
+From making buttermilk to cleaning pretty much any surface, or even making your nail polish last longer, don't want to miss out on these vinegar uses.

 Vinegar is easily and readily found in pretty much any grocery or convenience store.
 And talk about cheap!
 Holy mother of pearl, it's amazing.
 Really, it's basically like liquid duct tape.
 And we all know how versatile that stuff is!